Constellix/terraform-provider-constellix/website/docs/r/aaaa_record.html.markdown

 * `record_failover_disable_flag` - (Required for failover) enable or disable the recordFailover object.
 Default is false (Active).
 Atleast one recordFailover object should be false.

 ## Attributes Reference
+This resource exports the following attributes:
-The only attribute that this resource exports is the `id`, which is set to the constellix calculated id of the AAAA resource.
+* `id` - The constellix calculated id of the AAAA resource.

 ## Importing ##